Halsey (singer): 2018–2020: Manic

-The singer made several releases and collaborated with various artists during the first several months of 2019, including a remix of "Without Me", featuring American rapper Juice WRLD on January 9, the song "11 Minutes" with Yungblud (featuring Travis Barker) on February 14, with the accompanying music video released on February 22, and the song "Boy with Luv" with Korean boy band BTS on April 12, the music video for which became the most–viewed music video within its first 24 hours on YouTube, with 74.6 million views.
+The singer made several releases and collaborated with various artists during the first several months of 2019, including a remix of "Without Me", featuring American rapper Juice WRLD on January 9, the song "11 Minutes" with Yungblud (featuring Travis Barker) on February 14, with the accompanying music video released on February 22, and the song "Boy with Luv" with South Korean boy band BTS on April 12, the music video for which became the most–viewed music video within its first 24 hours on YouTube, with 74.6 million views.
 On April 19, she and 29 other musical acts were featured on the Lil Dicky song "Earth", a charity single about climate change awareness.

 On February 9, Halsey again appeared on Saturday Night Live; this time, she was as both host and musical guest.
 Her performance was praised, with ratings for the show rising and a younger audience watching.
 In March, she announced that her third studio album would be released in 2019.
 The album is titled Manic, and was eventually released on January 17, 2020.
 On May 17, 2019, Halsey issued the single "Nightmare", which debuted and peaked at number fifteen on the US Hot 100.
 On September 13, 2019, she released the single "Graveyard".
 On September 23, 2019, Halsey announced the Manic World Tour, in support of her third studio album.
 The first leg of the tour took place in Europe between February and March 2020.
 She released a promotional single, "Clementine", on her birthday, September 29, 2019.
 On January 25, 2020, she again appeared on Saturday Night Live, where she performed two songs from Manic: "You Should Be Sad" and "Finally // Beautiful Stranger".
 She also appeared in a few sketches.

 In December 2019, Halsey appeared on the Bring Me the Horizon EP Music to Listen To....
 The band's vocalist, Oli Sykes, later teased additional collaborations; one of them was revealed a month later to be the Oli Sykes and Jordan Fish-produced song "Experiment on Me", from the soundtrack of the superhero film Birds of Prey (2020), which was released on February 7, 2020.
 A collaboration with Marshmello titled "Be Kind" was released on May 1, with the music video premiering on June 27.
 On June 25, 2020, Halsey announced that her first book of poetry, entitled I Would Leave Me If I Could, was available for preorder.
 The same year, she also released her first live album, Badlands (Live from Webster Hall), on August 28.
+According to Billboard, her albums had sold over one million combined units and received over six billion streams in the United States by 2020.